-The conflict between east Germans and outsiders has reached even in this pastoral setting, far from the decaying urban cauldrons where neo-Nazi groups plot violence against foreigners.
+The conflict between east Germans and outsiders has reached even this pastoral setting, far from the decaying urban cauldrons where neo-Nazi groups plot violence against foreigners.
 Breitenheerda’s natives say it is economics, not racism, that fuels the tension.

 When the first busload of Slavs, Asians and Africans arrived in May, the city council took direct legislative action - its members blocked the refugee home driveway with their bodies.
 Then they resigned.

 Residents locked their doors and turned off their lights.
 Children were ordered to stay home.
-Robert Mukisa, a young Ugandan, took an occasional stroll down the winding country road outside the refugee home, a fenced-in barracks where East German soldiers once waited vainly to fire rockets at American planes.
+Robert Mukisa, a young Ugandan, took an occasional stroll down the winding country road outside the refugee home, a fenced-in barracks where East German soldiers once waited to fire rockets at American planes.

 An old man honked his car horn and flashed an obscene gesture.
 A boy jumped off a motorbike and chased Mukisa with a stick.
 Residents crossed to the other side of the road to avoid an encounter with a black African.

 ″They treat you like an animal,″ said Mukisa, 26, a multilingual university graduate writing a book about his bad times in eastern Germany.

 Breitenheerda, a farm town high in the hills of Thuringia state 150 miles southwest of Berlin, almost hysterically believes it is a tiny blueprint for what Germany may become as it absorbs a stream of refugees.